-This policy establishes limitations on smoking and the use of tobacco products by members and others while on-duty or while in Moore Police Department facilities or buildings.
+This policy establishes limitations on smoking and the use of tobacco products by members and others while on-duty or while in Moore Police Department facilities or vehicles.

-For the purpose of this policy, smoking and tobacco use includes, but is not limited to, any smoked tobacco product, such as cigarettes, cigars, and pipe tobacco.
+For the purpose of this policy, smoking and tobacco use includes cigarettes, cigars, pipe tobacco, as well as any device that is intended to simulate smoking, such as an electronic cigarette or personal vaporizer.

 The Moore Police Department recognizes that tobacco use is a health risk and can be offensive to others.
 Smoking and tobacco use also presents an unprofessional image for the Department and its members.
-Therefore, smoking and tobacco use is prohibited by members and visitors in all department facilities, and buildings, and as is further outlined in this policy.
+Therefore, smoking and tobacco use is prohibited by members and visitors in all department facilities, buildings and vehicles, and as is further outlined in this policy.